9th Annual WAPOA

-2016— EIGHTH Annual WAPOA Shoreland Restoration Contest
+Shoreland Restoration Contest

 By Brian W. Olson

-Have you been thinking about restoring all or a portion of your natural shoreline back to a natural state or creating a shoreland buffer?
-If so, then WAPOA encourages all lakeshore owners that are interested in improving lake water quality and shoreline wildlife habitat to participate in the 8th Annual WAPOA Shoreland Restoration Contest.
-This contest can provide you with some expert advice, together with the money and/or labor to help you complete your restoration project.
-Contestants will compete for potentially up to $10,000 and two days of supervised Minnesota Conservation Corp labor crew for project installation.
+WAPOA encourages interested lakeshore owners on the 39 lakes (238 miles of shoreline) that WAPOA conducts water quality testing who are interested in improving our water quality and shoreline wildlife habitat to participate in the 9th Annual WAPOA Shoreland Restoration Contest.
+This contest can provide you with expert advice, together with WAPOA contest funding, to help you complete your restoration project.
+Contestants will compete for up to a potential awards totaling $25,000, which will be awarded to qualified projects at WAPOA’s discretion.

 Your property will also need to meet the 2013-2023 Crow Wing County Water Plan which encourages, but does not limit you, to the following in order to improve water quality: creating shoreline buffers, storm water infiltration basins, rain gardens, trail erosion control management, tree & shrub plantings and non-erodible drainage swales.
 All improvements must be above the Ordinary High Water Level of the lake and the proposed plantings shall be native to the area.

 Ineligible activities are septic system upgrades, garbage cleanups, aquatic vegetation control, beach blankets, boulder rip-rap, imperious surface improvements and any local governmental permit fees, if any.

-All projects will need to be completed by October 31, 2016 and successful contestants will be required to provide a 25% match of their award amount.
+All projects will need to be completed by October 31, 2017 and successful contestants will be required to provide a 25% match of their award amount.
 This match can be provided by in-kind labor, materials or payment.

 Source of Contest Award Amounts